Supportive Periodontal Care

 Who should perform supportive periodontal therapy?

 The answer depends on you and the severity of your gumdisease before treatment.
 Generally, the more severe your periodontal disease is initially, the more often Drs.
-Torosian, Fuji and Sanavi needs to oversee your care.
+Torosian, Fuji, Sanavi and Seyedain needs to oversee your care.
 Together, you, your general dentist and Drs.
-Torosian, Fuji and Sanavi will work out the most effective schedule for your supportive periodontal care.
+Torosian, Fuji, Sanavi and Seyedain will work out the most effective schedule for your supportive periodontal care.

 Your maintenance/supportive periodontal care visit may include: